 Conservation Halton (CH) takes an active role in accurately mapping hazard and environment related information and providing data services through the Geographic Information Systems Program (GISP).
 This enables information to be shared with both government and non-government agencies.

 The GISP partners with both internal and external clients to maintain authoritative GIS datasets.
 This information can be provided in the form of analysis summaries, project services, maps and GIS data layers that support a wide variety of watershed activities including planning and permit review and restoration of sensitive natural heritage areas.
-Information is available as a map or digital data (in both GIS and non-GIS formats).

-The Data Dissemination Policy provides an overview of data distribution at Conservation Halton and briefly describes the "Groups" subject to fees.
+The Data Dissemination Policy is an overview of data distribution at Conservation Halton and briefly describes the "Groups" subject to fees.
 Any fees recovered under this policy contribute to funding the update of GIS data and maps provided to the public.

 Typically requests are processed within a few days of receipt of the signed DLA, however, workloads and the size of your data request will have an impact on timelines.
 Staff will provide you with an anticipated delivery date.